-In heavily invaded areas, lionfish have reduced native fish populations by up to 90%
+In heavily invaded areas, THE LIONFISH INVASION HAS reduced native fish populations by up to 90%

 And therein lies the problem: Lionfish are decimating populations of recreationally, commercially, and ecologically important fish.
 Notorious for their voracious appetite, lionfish are gobbling up nearly everything that crosses their path.
 Scientists have found that in heavily invaded sites, native fish populations have declined by up to 90%; Larger predatory fish have even been documented actively avoiding lionfish in these sites.
 With a stomach capable of expanding up to 66% of its original size and the ability to consume prey up to half their size, lionfish have become the new king of the coral reef – an unrelenting predator with an insatiable appetite.
 The lionfish is an apex predator in disguise, establishing itself at the top of the food web wherever it swims.
 Their survivability spans an impressive array of environmental conditions and can be found in nearly all subtropical marine habitats: temperatures as low as 10°C; bodies of water where salinities vary wildly; shallow water and deep water habitats – you name it, the lionfish invasion is almost unstoppable; the operative word here being “almost.”